silexlabs/Silex/readme.md

 Open http://localhost:6805/ and you are ready!

-### local installation on linux or macos
+### local installation on linux or macos or cloud9

-Prerequisite :
+Prerequisite:

 * [node.js](http://nodejs.org/) installed
 * [NPM](https://npmjs.org/) installed